• Home

 • Ensure you maintain records and receipts of all care expenses and provider information.

-For detailed information, refer to the IRS guidelines on the Child and Dependent Care Credit.
+Refer to the IRS guidelines on the Child and Dependent Care Credit for detailed information.

 c.
 Child Tax Credit